enrightc/The-Gourmet-Cake-Club/README.md

 ## Frameworks, Libraries and Programs Used
 - Bootstrap (version 4.1)
   - Grid System - Used to layout and align website conent through a series of containers, rows and columns.
 It uses flexbox and is therefore fully responsive to ensure a seamless user experience across a variety of devices.
-The responsive design adapts the layout to different screen sizes, enhancing accessibility and user satsfaction.
+The responsive design adapts the layout to different screen sizes, enhancing accessibility and user satisfaction.
   - Navbar - The website's navigation bar benefits from Bootstrap's responsive navigation components.
 It ensures a user-friendly and visually appealing navigation experience, particularly on smaller screens, where it gracefully collapses into a hamburger menu.
   - Accordion - Bootstrap's accordion component is utilised in the "Baking Tips" page to organise and present content in collapsible sections.
 This enhances user interaction and readability, providing an efficient way to display information.
   - Buttons - Bootstrap's buttons are incorporated throughout the website, contributing to a consistent and visually appealing call-to-action design.
 The button styles and behaviour are customised to align with the websites aesthetics and user experience.